-Beavercreek Group Home of Oregon City, OR is looking to hire a full-time Direct Support Professional (DSP) to assist individuals with intellectual and developmental disabilities in a group home setting.
+Fremont Group Home of Multnomah County, OR is looking to hire a full-time swing shift Direct Support Professional (DSP) to assist individuals with intellectual and developmental disabilities in a group home setting.
 Is being dependable, professional, and a team player at the heart of all you do?
 Do you genuinely like to help people and have the drive to build your career on doing good?
 Would you like to be part of a stable and established nonprofit that is passionate about serving people and helping its community?
 If so, please read on!

 Serving Oregonians for more than 30 years, Community Access Services is a private nonprofit organization that provides residential, community, and employment services to individuals with intellectual and developmental disabilities who live and work in our community.
-Our Beavercreek Home typically provides three residents with high quality care that meets their individual needs.
-We strive to bring a fun and carefree energy to the home to help our residents feel comfortable and reach their full potential.
-By putting an emphasis on community, our team has built strong relationships both with each other and our residents.
+Our Fremont Home located in NE Portland proudly serves five residents of varying ages.
+The culture of our home has been described by both residents and staff using three words: caring, consistent, and communicative.
+We strive to create a collaborative, fun, and engaging environment that is focused on helping our residents achieve their goals and reach their full potential.

 Our organization is committed to making a difference in the lives of the people we serve.
 This mindset isn't just for our residents but extends to our employees as well.
 We work hard to foster a positive work culture that gives our team the space to grow fulfilling careers they can be proud of.

 A DAY IN THE LIFE OF A DIRECT SUPPORT PROFESSIONAL (DSP)